dgrifka/baseball_game_simulator/README.md

 ## Future ideas:

+Layer the expected outcome model by predicting outcomes conditional on other outcome probabilities.

+Add sprint speed or stolen bases per PA to account for player speed.

 Incorporate double plays into the simulations, depending on ground ball probabilities.

-Incorporate player speed into the hit probabilities.

 Incorporate prior run distribution into likelihood of the simulations.